VinayKar23/bayesian-modelling-for-trading-strategy-selection/README.md

-# Bayesian Modelling for Trading Strategy Selection
+# Bayesian Approach for Trading Strategy Selection

 A Bayesian statistics project for identifying the most effective trading strategy for an individual stock using probabilistic model comparison and posterior updating.